jcsteh/osara/readme.md

 - Reports markers when you navigate to them
 - Facility to adjust of automatable FX parameters
 - Ability to watch and report track peak meters
-- Noncontiguous selection fo tracks
+- Noncontiguous selection of tracks/items

 ## Requirements
 OSARA requires REAPER 5.0 or later.